Browsing Category

 Are we ever?

-My dad lived a long and happy life and left us July 23rd.
+My dad lived a long, happy life and left us on July 23rd.

-My father-in-law was a few years younger but long too was his journey, one that ended five days before Christmas.
+My father-in-law was a few years younger, but his journey was long, which ended five days before Christmas.

-It will be days, months, years before I can adjust fully to life without them.
-We never get over loss; we just add it to the tapestry.
+It will be days, months, and years before I can fully adjust to life without them.
+We never get over loss; we add it to the tapestry.

-Standing may be possible but my gaze shifted in 2019.
-Apologies if you were ignored this year or if you were given short shrift or the side-eye, or a sharp tongue.
+Standing may be possible, but my gaze shifted in 2019.
+Apologies if you were ignored this year, given short shrift, the side-eye, or a sharp tongue.
 Some of my grace notes slipped.
-My gym routines faltered; with them most of my projects.
-Abandoned too was a team I was proud to belong with whom I served up meals to the hungry on very cold winter days.
-The only service I could muster was in my own kitchen where using my hands remained soothing.
+My gym routines faltered; with them, most of my projects.
+Abandoned, too, was a team I was proud to belong with whom I served meals to the hungry on frigid winter days.
+The only service I could muster was in my kitchen, where using my hands remained soothing.
 My sticky date pudding has never been better.

 If you were somebody who made me laugh this year, you are dearer than ever.
 Suddenly, I was binging sitcoms formerly dismissed.
 What got me through?
 Schitt’s Creek.
 Younger.
 The Marvelous Mrs. Maisel.
-My mother, now a resident in long term care, loves the Hallmark channel.
-No doubt the bright palettes and simplistic storylines suit her, but I too found myself amused by the sheer audacity of all that cheesiness.
+My mother, now a long-term care resident, loves the Hallmark channel.
+The bright palettes and simplistic storylines suit her, but I, too, found myself amused by the sheer audacity of all that cheesiness.
 Hell, I’d rather be amused right now than gutted.
-As ever, baking shows, both the British original and all the iterations that followed, make me silly happy.
-Bakers just want to give love.
+Baking shows, both the British original and all the iterations that followed, make me silly happy.
+Bakers want to give love.
 Period.

-On the big screen, I found new things moved me.
+On the big screen, I found new things that moved me.
 Here is my list of films that impressed me somehow this year.
 This is a highly subjective list, as all lists are.
-I like all kinds of films and what moves me, surprises me, makes me laugh, cry, or ponder the mystery of life…well, it may not be yours.
+I like all kinds of movies, and what moves, surprises, makes me laugh, cry, or ponder the mystery of life…well, it may not be yours.
 Have at it.

 Parasite: See my TIFF review.